cosmos/interchain-security/tests/mbt/model/README.md

 KeyAssignment also needs some different invariants, see below.

+#### Partial Set Security

+To run with Partial Set Security, specify the step flag `--step stepBoundedDriftKeyAndPSS`.
+This runs both PSS and Key Assignment.
+It also requires running with `ccv_boundeddrift.qnt`, see below.

 #### ccv_boundeddrift.qnt
 This state machine layer is more restricted to generate more interesting traces:
 * It never allows consumer chains to drift more than `MaxDrift` time apart from each other.